 Supplemental Payments on an Insurance Policy

-Most if not all liability insurance policies have clauses dealing with supplementary payments: the standard business auto policy, personal auto policy, and general liability policy all contain supplementary payments sections.
+Most liability insurance policies have clauses dealing with supplementary payments: the standard business auto policy, personal auto policy, and general liability policy all contain supplementary payments sections.

 The first provision in the supplementary payments clauses states that the insurer will pay the expenses it incurs.
-This seems reasonable since the insurer not only has the duty to defend the insured against covered liability claims, but also takes upon itself the right to settle any claim or lawsuit that is filed against the insured.
-This duty and right obviously involve expenses and in exercising that duty and right, the insurer should be responsible for the payment of those expenses.
+This seems reasonable since the insurer has the duty to defend the insured against covered liability claims and takes upon itself the right to settle any claim or lawsuit filed against the insured.
+This duty and right obviously involve expenses, and in exercising that duty and right, the insurer should be responsible for the payment of those expenses.

 This “paying the expenses” provision is normal in liability policies, but the wording may cause some questions to arise.
 For example, the general liability policy states that the insurer will pay the expenses it incurs in any lawsuit it defends; the business auto policy does not clarify this point, simply stating that the insurer will pay the expenses “for the insured.”

 What supplementary costs are covered?
-This begs the question: what about the investigative expenses or the expenses paid in settling a claim prior to any lawsuit?
-Since the auto policies do not limit the extent of the expenses the insurer will pay, it can be presumed that any investigative or pre-lawsuit settlement expenses are covered.
+This begs the question: what about the investigative expenses or the expenses paid in settling a claim before any lawsuit?
+Since the auto policies do not limit the extent of the insurer's expenses, it can be presumed that any investigative or pre-lawsuit settlement expenses are covered.

 Other supplementary payment provisions deal with bonds.
 The general liability policy states that the insurer will pay up to $250 for the cost of bail bonds required because of an accident, while the business auto policy will pay up to $2,000.
-The policies also will pay the cost of bonds to release attachments wherein the bond is used to dissolve an attachment of property, that is, the legal act or process of acquiring a lien upon property for any satisfaction of a judgment.
+The policies will also pay the cost of bonds to release attachments wherein the bond is used to dissolve an attachment of property, that is, the legal act or process of acquiring a lien upon property for any judgment satisfaction.
 The insurer does not have to apply for or furnish the bail bonds or the release bonds.

-Note that the bond provisions in the various policies do not mention the cost of premiums on appeal bonds required in any lawsuit defended by the insurer.
-This absence of a provision pertaining to appeal bonds begs the question: does the insurer have to appeal a decision against its insured?
+Note that the various policies' bond provisions do not mention the cost of premiums on appeal bonds required in any lawsuit defended by the insurer.
+This absence of a provision about appeal bonds begs the question: does the insurer have to appeal a decision against its insured?
 If there are reasonable grounds for an appeal, the insurer has the duty to pursue an appeal.

-The CGL form also has this limitation on interest payments after the entry of any judgment, but it does offer a supplementary payment that the other liability policies do not address.
+The CGL form also has this limitation on interest payments after the entry of any judgment.
+Still, it does offer a supplementary payment that the other liability policies do not address.
 The CGL form offers to pay prejudgment interest awarded against the insured.
-If the insurer makes an offer to pay the applicable limit of insurance, however, the insurer will not pay any prejudgment interest based on that period of time after the offer is made.
+If the insurer makes an offer to pay the applicable limit of insurance, the insurer will not pay any prejudgment interest based on that period of time after the offer is made.

-The final point to mention about supplementary payments (and the most rewarding from the standpoint of the insured) is that the payments do not reduce the limit of liability.
+The final point to mention about supplementary payments (and the most rewarding from the insured's standpoint) is that the payments do not reduce the limit of liability.
 The supplementary payments are in addition to the policy’s limits of liability.